AlliedToasters/PyCDA/readme.md

 <b>PyCDA is a crater detection algorithm (CDA) written in Python.</b><br>

 Inspired by research in applying convolutional neural networks to <a href='https://www.hou.usra.edu/meetings/lpsc2018/pdf/2202.pdf'>crater detection</a> (Benedix et al.) and <a href='https://arxiv.org/pdf/1601.00978.pdf'>crater candidate classification</a> (Cohen et al.), PyCDA is aimed at making CDA research modular and usable.<br><br>
-The current release, pre-alpha "lucky" 0.1.13, is a conceptual demonstration; its general performance on most datasets is too poor for use; however, it will yield crater predictions.
+The current release, pre-alpha "fun" 0.1.14, is a conceptual demonstration; its general performance on some datasets is too poor for use; however, it will yield crater detections.

 ## Getting Started

-At its most basic level, PyCDA is built to be <I>easy to use</I>, and that should start with installation; pre-alpha "lucky" version 0.1.13 is now available via PyPI with:
+At its most basic level, PyCDA is built to be <I>easy to use</I>, and that should start with installation; pre-alpha "fun" version 0.1.14 is now available via PyPI with:

 ```
 pip install pycda